Skip to main content

 The chronic activation of the body’s stress hormone systems in response to a financial penalty can directly subvert the stated health goals of a wellness program.

-This creates a clinical scenario where a patient may be diligently following diet and exercise recommendations yet see their blood pressure and remain stubbornly high or even worsen.
+This creates a clinical scenario where a patient may be diligently following diet and exercise recommendations yet see their blood pressure and blood sugar remain stubbornly high or even worsen.
 The missing piece of the diagnostic puzzle is often the chronic, unmitigated stressor.

 The feeling of being monitored, judged, and financially at risk for a health outcome creates a state of hypervigilance.
 This mental state has a direct physiological correlate in the unceasing activation of the HPA axis and sympathetic nervous system.
 Addressing this stressor becomes as important as any dietary change or medication.
 The clinical approach must therefore extend beyond simple biometric monitoring to include an evaluation of the patient’s psychosocial environment, including workplace pressures like wellness penalties.